Having been an electronics hobbyist in my youth, coming "back" to electronics in the 21st century is a real treat!

 The MouseTrial web site is one of the top-ranking resources for autism,

-and there's an Android App version of it currently in development.
+and there's an Android App version of it available too.

 I publish the occasional book.